nus-cs2113-AY2324S2/ip/docs/README.md

 ### Saving the data

-- ConvoCraft data are saved in the hard disk if the application is closed properly using the `bye` command.
+- ConvoCraft data are automatically saved in the hard disk after any command that changes the data.
-> [CAUTION]
-> * The application will not be able to save your data if you force close the application.
-> * Please use the `bye` command to exit the application.
-> * Do not modify the data file manually.

 ## Command Summary